Front End Development: Programming Languages, Job Outlook, and Resources

 In this article, we’ll go over the basics of front end web development and cover the most important front end coding languages that you’re sure to encounter on your journey to break into tech!

 Also known as front end developers, these coders are responsible for everything users actually “see” on the internet.
 From the way a page responds when you click on a link to the color or font size of a blog, everything that can be seen by the viewer is in the realm of front end development.
-Likewise, you may also hear the term “back end development”.
 While we’ll only be focusing on front end development, it’s important to understand that back end development works behind the scenes on the server-side of things.
+Back end developers focus on aspects of the website that the user will never see.
+For example, a back end developer may work on the code for processing a payment or determining what a user sees when they open a certain page.
+They will primarily use Ruby, Python, and PHP.

 You’ll need to learn the coding languages detailed below.
 In addition to mastering these coding languages, you’ll also need to use the best practices of cybersecurity and be comfortable with pair programming.
 You’ll also need to be able to follow directions well, manage time, and take a leadership position when necessary.
 If you’re completely new to coding, you’ll most likely start out as a junior front end developer.
 However, after working your way through the ranks, you’ll soon find yourself working as a senior front end developer managing your own team.